OpenRockets/web-dev-error-solutions/errors/css/css-challenge-building-a-circular-progress-bar-with-tailwind-css/README.md

+# 🐞 CSS Challenge:  Building a Circular Progress Bar with Tailwind CSS

 This challenge focuses on creating a visually appealing circular progress bar using Tailwind CSS.
 We'll leverage Tailwind's utility classes to simplify the styling process and achieve a clean, modern look.
 The progress bar will be dynamic, allowing you to easily adjust the percentage displayed.